Why study Media Production?

 Admission to the minor is competitive and most students apply after they have completed one year of college.
 Students majoring in communications, journalism and business may be especially interested in this program.

 CCM is a college within the University of Cincinnati, a major undergraduate university and graduate research institution of more than 40,000 students.
 The synergy created by housing CCM within a comprehensive public university gives the college its unique character and defines its objective: to educate and inspire the whole artist and scholar for positions on the world's stage.

-The E-Media Minor at CCM prepares students in the integrated media arts of filmmaking and digital cinema, episodic and commercial television production, broadcast news media and talent development, interactive and new media, social media, audio production and sports media.
+The Media Production minor at CCM prepares students in the integrated media arts of filmmaking and digital cinema, episodic and commercial television production, broadcast news media and talent development, interactive and new media, social media, audio production and sports media.